-- grant every scientist who has contributed in the past to the experiments to use any data and knowledge resulting from the experiments for scientific non-military purpose until completion of the experiments, - sign scientific publications only with names (not with institutes and laboratories as affiliations) to show that we are scientists committed to invest our knowledge and enthusiasm into the scientific exchange, without being bound to the policies of nations and countries, - allow and encourage international scientific cooperation between all countries organized and committed to the United Nations - continue with scientific communication between individuals and continue producing common scientific publications on fundamental physics, - start dedicated new projects in theory and phenomenology, as well as in experimental physics based on openly accessible resources, between any interested scientists on the basis of universal scientific goals, independent on the nationality, gender or color of the scientists - organize scientific conferences fully online to allow participation from everywhere without restrictions on nationality and funding opportunities for travel (as an additional effect, this will reduce significantly travels and the ecological footprint) [34] - organize international summer-schools (perhaps also fully online) for students.
+- allow and encourage international scientific cooperation among all countries committed to the United Nations. - continue with scientific communication between individuals and continue producing common scientific publications on fundamental physics, - start dedicated new projects in theory and phenomenology, as well as in experimental physics based on openly accessible resources, for interested scientists on the basis of universal scientific goals, independent on the nationality, gender or color of the scientists - organize scientific conferences fully online to allow participation from everywhere without restrictions on nationality and funding opportunities for travel (as an additional effect, this will reduce significantly travels and the ecological footprint) [39] - organize international summer-schools (perhaps also fully online) for students.